dylibso/mcpx-eval/README.md

 A test file is a TOML file containing the following fields:

 - `name` - name of the test
+- `task` - optional, the name of the mcp.run task to use
-- `prompt` - prompt to test, this is passed to the LLM under test
+- `prompt` - prompt to test, this is passed to the LLM under test, this can be left blank if `task` is set
 - `check` - prompt for the judge, this is used to determine the quality of the test output
 - `expected-tools` - list of tool names that might be used
-- `ignore-tools` - list of tools to ignore, they will not be available to the LLM
+- `ignore-tools` - optional, list of tools to ignore, they will not be available to the LLM
-- `import` - includes fields from another test TOML file
+- `import` - optional, includes fields from another test TOML file
-- `vars` - a dict of variables that will be used to format the prompt
+- `vars` - optional, a dict of variables that will be used to format the prompt